 Oh, and if anybody knows a song for the accusative prepositions, I’d love to know if there is something better than fudge bow!

-Edited: Herr Antrim, an American teacher, who also teaches German, sent me his two versions to practise the dual prepositions.
+Edited: Herr Antrim, who teaches German in the US, sent me his two versions to practise the dual prepositions.
 Feel free to use whichever you like best!

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.